ktaylor63/southeast/site/content/wildlife/mussels/cumberland-bean.md

 For more detailed information on the current range for the Cumberland bean, please see our latest [five-year review](https://ecos.fws.gov/docs/five_year_review/doc3244.pdf) (PDF) for this species.

-### Counties Where the Species is Present or Believed to Occur
+### Counties where the species is present or believed to occur

 - **Alabama**: Jackson and Marshall
 - **Kentucky**: Jackson, Laurel, McCreary, Pulaski, and Rockcastle